ashirt-ops/ashirt/README.md

 | Capture Window Command          | The CLI command to take of a given window, and save to a file                                                                |
 | [Capture Area Command] Shortcut | The key combination used (at a system level) to trigger the capture window command                                           |

 Once the above is configured, save the settings and you can now select an operation.
 Open the tray, and under `Select Operation`, choose an operation to start using the application.
-(Note: you may need to choose `Refresh Operations` in the submenu)
+Note that whenever you change the host path, the list of operations will be updated

 ## Screenshot Commands